-If you're looking for anime similar to Requiem From The Darkness, you might like these titles.
+If you're looking for similar to Requiem from the Darkness, you might like these titles.
 All recommendations are made by Anime-Planet users like you!

 Has someone done something to hurt you or the ones you love?
 Are you seeking revenge?
 Rumor has it that there’s a website that can service your needs.
 Titled “Hotline to Hell”, it contains a form that can be accessed only at midnight.
 Type in a name, and the Hell Girl will carry out your bidding – for a price.
 For though your appetite for revenge will be satisfied, your soul will also be condemned to hell after you die.
 But who is the Hell Girl, and does she care whether your revenge is justified?
 Apparently not, as long as she gets more souls…